DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - Future mechanics will rely on this timer.
 For right now, though, it's just for show.

 ### Test: Using a Secondary @ the End of Your Primary Combo Increases it's Damage
-- I wanted to encourage the player to more intentionally combo their primary attacks into their secondary a
+- I wanted to encourage the player to more intentionally combo their primary attacks into their secondary attacks
+- So, after you've completed your primary attack chain, if you use your secondary attack quickly, you get a boost to your secondary attack's damage
+- You'll know you did it right if you see a VFX asset spinning under the player

 [10-03 Item Spawning](<../Mechanics/10-03 Item Spawning.md>)